subsquid/docs/docs/store/file-store/overview.md

 ## Packages

 `@subsquid/file-store` is the core package that contains the implementation of `Database` for filesystems.
-At least one file format addon must be installed alongside it:
+At least one file format add-on must be installed alongside it:

 * **CSV**: Supported via [`@subsquid/file-store-csv`](../csv-table).
 * **Parquet**: An [advanced format](https://parquet.apache.org) that works well for larger data sets.
 Supported via [`@subsquid/file-store-parquet`](../parquet-table).